chantakornchw-max/Vagabond-Bike-Shop-Executive-Summary/README.md

 Growth Trajectory Analysis:

-The continuous revenue timeline illustrates a strategic pivot from a stable market-testing phase (2011–2012) into a high-momentum "Hockey Stick Growth" trajectory starting in late 2012.
+The continuous revenue timeline illustrates a strategic pivot from a stable market-testing phase (2011–2012) into a high-momentum trajectory starting in late 2012.
 This surge was fueled by an aggressive market penetration strategy that resulted in an unprecedented 551.18% increase in order volume and a 179.77% YoY revenue growth by the end of 2013.
 By Q4 2013, the business reached a new scalability milestone with quarterly revenue peaking at over $5M, proving the success of its transition from a high-value/low-volume model to a dominant high-volume global retail leader.

 ## Strategic Recommendations